-The Group allocates goodwill to groups of cash-generating units, where each country / group of retail outlets represents a cash-generating unit for the Group's retail operations, as this represents the lowest level at which goodwill is monitored by management.
+The Group allocated goodwill to cash-generating units, where each country / group of retail outlets represents a cash-generating unit for the Group's retail operations, as this represents the lowest level at which goodwill is monitored by management.
+In doing so, management has used its best judgment to conclude that the cash inflows of a CGU, is independent from inflows of other assets and CGU's.
+This conclusion was made on the basis of how management monitors the Group operations, taking into account interdependence between cash inflows from each locations resulting from revenue substitution.